HossamHoussien/parental-watch/README.md

 * Nannies/tutors can create posts
 * Nannies/tutors can apply for jobs when a parent publish a post
 * All users can see/edt/delete thier accounts
+* Parent request nanny/tutor services by clicking request services button on nanny's/tutor's post
+* Nanny/tutor has the option to accept or decline the request (in case that the parent who asked to hire them)

 ### TODO

-* Parent request nanny/tutor services by clicking request services button on nanny's/tutor's post
 * Nanny/tutor can apply when clicking on Apply on any parent posts
-* Nanny/tutor has the option to accept or decline the request (in case that the parent who asked to hire them)
+* Parent can accept/decline nanny's / tutor's requests
-* Parent can select among applicants (nannies/tutors)
+* Parent can search for vaccations in neaby hospitals